3 month placement

 Three months should be an adequate period to become familiar with ophthalmic examination techniques and with the management of the most common Ophthalmic emergencies.

 "Brilliant teaching very interesting"

 "Friendly team, great teaching, way more confident now"

 Trauma & Orthopaedic Department JPUH

 T&O at Paget provides Acute and Elective specialist services in Trauma, Hips, knees, Shoulder and Upper limb.
 The department also provides general Foot&Ankle, Paediatrics and Spine service.

 There are 2 wards for Trauma & Orthopaedics - Ward 6 for Trauma and Ward 22 for elective surgery.
 Additional elective admissions come via the Day-Case Ward, Children’s ward (10) and outlying wards occasionally.

 There are 3 laminar flow Orthopaedic theatres in use for joint replacement and we also use general and day surgery theatres.

 Outpatient clinics are run daily in the out-patient suite.

-The department is divided into firms each of which is led by a consultant with a dedicated middle grade and a junior trainee.
-Currently, the department operates a 1:6 on-call rota using a “trauma week” system.
-During the trauma week all elective lists and clinics are suspended.
+The department is divided into firms each of which is led by a consultant with a dedicated middle grade.
+Currently, the department operates a 1:8 on-call rota using a “trauma week” system.
+During the trauma week all elective lists and clinics are suspended for that particular Consultant firm .
 A “Trauma co-ordinator” assists in many aspects of the trauma care organisation.